-- Under- or overestimation of planning activities for nutrition in emergencies and a lack of key forecasting tools. - The need for capacity-building of health staff and raising awareness in the community of nutrition during emergencies. - → Natural disasters and pandemics (such as COVID-19) challenge the health system.
-Initially, most of the focus on nutrition during emergencies concerned natural disasters in Viet Nam, but there is now a double burden of disasters and pandemics. - Reduced resources were experienced, including in budgets and the health workforce.
+- → Under or over-estimation of planning activities for nutrition in emergency and the lack of key forecasting tools. - The need for capacity building of health staff and raising awareness in the community of nutrition during emergencies. - → Natural disasters and pandemics (such as COVID-19) challenge the health system.
+Initially most of the focus on nutrition during emergencies concerned natural disasters in Viet Nam, however there is now a double-burden of disasters and pandemics. - → Reduced resources, including budget and health workforce were experienced.

-→ As the process for addressing nutrition during emergencies was only recently approved, it will take time to achieve the expected outcomes to determine how effective the policies have been and whether they need reforming.
+→ As the process for addressing nutrition during emergencies was only recently approved, it will take time to achieve the expected outcomes to determine how effective the policies have been and if they need reforming.